moorepants/eme185/content/pages/microcontroller-tutorial-part-02.rst

    4.7kΩ resistor to the Arduino's A0 pin.
 5. Check your circuit against the diagram above.
 6. Create a new sketch using the Arduino IDE and replace it with the following code.
-You will need to fill in some code beneath the commented lines in the :code:`setup` function.
-You will need to make use of the :code:`analogRead` function.
+Write your own statements to read in the input value (10-bit unsigned int), convert that reading to a floating point voltage, then print the voltage to the serial port.
+You will need to make use of the analogRead_ and Serial.println_ functions.

 .. code:: c++

    #define SENSOR_PIN A0

-   // variable to store the input reading int reading = 0;

-   // variable to store the voltage corresponding to the reading float voltage = 0;

    void setup() {
        Serial.begin(9600);